Christian Cornelius Lerche: Property and titles

 Lerche succeeded his father to stamhuset Lerchenborg in 1798.
 In 1804, its status of an entailed property was substituted with a bonded capital.
 His other holdings included Vesterbygaard (1804-1843) and Sæbygaard (1829-1837).
 In 1843, Vesterbygaard was sold to Christen Andreas Fonnesbech.

 In 1817, he was created a Knight of the order of the Dannebrog.
 On 26 May 1818, he was elevated to lensgreve.
 In 1836, he was awarded the Cross of Honour.
 In 1840, he was created a Commander of the Order of the Dannebrog.
 In 1846, he was awarded the Grand Cross.

 Personal life

 Lerche married Ulrikke Sophie von Levetzau on 26 June 1790.
 She was a daughter of Geheimeraad Heinrich Levetzau and Frederikke Louise Schaffalitzky de Muckadell.
 They had four children: Christian Albrecht Lerche-Lerchenborg, Louise Frederikke Lerche, Cornelia Sophie von Krogh, and Henriette Wilhelmina Von Tillisch.
 She died on 3 February 1803.
 He married again on 3 October 1807 to Wilhelmine Dorthea von Krogh.
 She was the daughter of Geheimeraad Fredrik Ferdinand von Krogh and Rosina Elisabeth von Fran kenberg u.
 Proschlitz.
-Christian had another another nine children with Wilhelmine.
+Christian had another nine children with Wilhelmine.

 Lerche died on 26 April 1852 at Lerchenborg.
 He is buried at Årby Cemetery.